Astrosaur have released their new single, “Poyekhali”. In case you did not know, they are a 3-piece instrumental rock band from Oslo, Norway.

 Crank up “Poyekhali” below, I’m pretty sure that you’ll enjoy it:

 I know this might be a little different, but it’s really good in my books.
-If you love what you’re hearing, click here to pre-order their album NOW!
+Check out the Astrosaur Facebook page for more info about them.

 Watch this space for updates in the Music category on Running Wolf’s Rant.